ruven/iipmooviewer/README.md

 <b>preload</b> : preload an extra layer of tiles surrounding the viewport [default: false]

-<b>annotations</b> : An array of annotations containing struct with parameters "x", "y", "w", "h", "title", "text", "category" where x, y, w and h are the position and size of the annotation in relative [0-1] values, title is an optional title for the annotation, category is an optional category for the annotation and text is the body of the annotation
+<b>annotations</b> : An object containing object structures with parameters "x", "y", "w", "h", "title", "text", "category" where x, y, w and h are the position and size of the annotation in relative [0-1] values, title is an optional title for the annotation, category is an optional category for the annotation and text is the body of the annotation

 Public Functions